 After slugging your way through the endless drudgery of academia, you have finally arrived.
 You are a graduate with a diploma, eager to begin your career.
 While the economy has been improving over the last few years, the job market for educated yet inexperienced graduates is tough.
 Many people find themselves overwhelmed by the effort that they must put into finding a job.
 Isn’t that why you went to college in the first place?
 Unfortunately, a college degree is no longer a guaranteed ticket to a good job right out of school.
-The good news is that there are some great ways to help you get started in your job search.
+The good news is that there are some great ways to help you get started in your job search after you graduate.

 Define Your Goals